drybell/RobulaPython/README.md

 ![boiler](./images/sample-boiler.png)

-**Note:** The -o2 flag allows the user to save html scraped using Robula's generated xpaths.
-Our current iteration saves multiple attempts seperated by a SCORE:.
+**Note:** The -o2 flag allows the user to save scraped html found using Robula's generated xpaths.
+Our current iteration saves multiple attempts seperated by SCORE.
 You can filter out the html elements and recover the bare text by running:

 `python3 get_raw_text.py -r /path/to/file.txt -o /path/to/outputfile.txt`